Avenue U station (BMT Brighton Line): History

 The original station was opened on the surface Brighton Beach Railroad at Avenue U near East 15th Street, c.1902, coincident with the building of the community of Homecrest, It was closed during elevation of the Brighton Line and the current station opened around 1908.

+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 It underwent more recent reconstruction from December 2008 to January 2010.
 Both platforms were rebuilt with new windscreens, canopies, and tactile strip edges.
-A temporary platform over the express tracks was used to provide service on the side that was under rebuilding.

 Station layout

 The station is located on a raised earthen embankment.
 There are four tracks and two side platforms.
 The two center tracks are used by the B express train on weekdays.

 Both platforms have beige windscreens with green outlines and frames along their entire lengths and red canopies with green frames in the center.
 The station signs are in the standard black plates in white lettering and lamp posts are on all support columns of the windscreens in the non-canopied areas.
 The Coney Island-bound platform has a storage area above the mezzanine staircase.

 The 2011 artwork here is called Brooklyn Wildfires by Jason Middlebrook and Miotto Mosaic Art Studio.
 It is installed on the walls of the Coney Island-bound platform's staircase and consists of ceramic tiling and glass mosaic depicting various species of wildflowers.